zulip/zulip/templates/zerver/help/import-from-hipchat.md

 ### Import into zulipchat.com

-Email support@zulipchat.com with exported HipChat archive and your desired subdomain.
+Email support@zulipchat.com with your exported archive and your desired Zulip subdomain.
 Your imported organization will be hosted at `<subdomain>.zulipchat.com`.